A serving at the annual Norse Smorgasbord. Photo ©1998-99, Jim Crow

 The 65th Smorgasbord takes place this year on November 12 and 13, 2014.
 Ticket requests will be accepted with postmarks of September 12 through September 26.

-Additional Information for purchasing tickets or call the Clifton Chamber of Commerce office at 254-675-3720 for more information.
+Go to http://oursaviorsnorse.org/smorgasbord.html for tickets or call the Clifton Chamber of Commerce office at 254-675-3720 for more information.